 7 Factors to Include in Your Project Health Check

 Benefits of conducting a project health check include:

-• Overcoming current challenges and risks
+• Overcoming current challenges and mitigating risks.

+7 Factors to Include in Your Project Health Check